White sand beaches, hidden waterfalls, jungle adventures, and volcano hikes – when it comes to visiting Central America, you’re in for a treat!

 Hiking to the top of the Santa Ana Volcano was one of my favorite experiences during our time in Central America.
 Hiking this volcano can only be done once a day as a group so you don’t have a choice but to join a few other hundred hikers on this adventure.
 This was my first time hiking a volcano in a mob of 300 people (literally) but it was quite fun keeping up with the pace and motivating each other as we scrambled and raced for the top.

-Most people that travel to El Salvador stay around one of the beach towns that are known for the incredible surf but a tour to the Santa Ana volcano can be arranged from just about anywhere.
-During our time in El Salvador, we stayed in El Tunco beach and signed up with Tunco Life tour agency to hike the Santa Ana volcano for the day.
+Most people that travel to El Salvador stay around one of the beach towns that are known for the incredible surf but a tour of the Santa Ana volcano can be arranged from just about anywhere.
+During our time in El Salvador, we stayed on El Tunco beach and signed up with Tunco Life tour agency to hike the Santa Ana volcano for the day.

-- Pssst.
-Browse all the best deals on El Tunco & other nearby hotels here!
+Pssst.
+Browse all the best Airbnb deals in El Tunco here!

 We’ve hiked a few volcanoes since our time in El Salvador, but none have been as colorful as the Santa Ana volcano.
 The entire tour is about 8 hours long but it’s totally worth the time and effort to see this incredible natural marvel.